Client Education Library

 Cancer

 Cancers of the digestive tract in cats, like stomach cancer, can cause your cat to throw up by interfering with normal digestion.
-Cancers in other areas of the body can also cause feelings of nausea, discomfort, and malaise, which can also lead to cats to evacuate the contents of their stomaches.
+Cancers in other areas of the body can also cause feelings of nausea, discomfort, and malaise, which can also lead to cats to evacuate the contents of their stomachs.

 Types of Cat Vomit

 The frequency, timing, and appearance of the throw up are all important factors to discuss with your veterinarian.
+For instance, if it feels like your cat is constantly throwing up or if you’ve noticed your cat throws up after eating, this type of information is helpful to share with your vet.

 What’s the difference between vomiting and regurgitation?

 Regurgitation, on the other hand, happens quickly and often without warning.
 Cats are typically fine one minute, then suddenly “spit up” without retching or heaving.
-Identifying which symptoms your cat is experiencing can help your veterinarian narrow down the cause of the problem.

 Cat Vomit Color Chart